CChIPS Turns 10!

 Click here to access a report and timeline.

-The Center for Child Injury Prevention Studies (CChIPS) at The Children's Hospital of Philadelphia Research Institute and The Ohio State University is a multi-site National Science Foundation Industry/University Cooperative Research Center (I/UCRC ) that focuses exclusively on making children and young adults safer.
-Through CChIPS, researchers from CHOP, The Ohio State University, and the University of Pennsylvania work side by side with Industry members to conduct translational research that is practical to Industry.
-Of the more than 40 I/UCRC designated centers nationwide, CChIPS is the only one that focuses solely on pediatric injury prevention.
+The Center for Child Injury Prevention Studies (CChIPS) at the Children's Hospital of Philadelphia Research Institute and The Ohio State University (OSU) is a multi-site National Science Foundation Industry/University Cooperative Research Center (I/UCRC) that focuses exclusively on making children and young adults safer.
+Through CChIPS, researchers from CHOP, OSU, and the University of Pennsylvania work side by side with Industry members to conduct translational research that is practical to Industry.
+Of the more than 80 I/UCRC designated centers nationwide, CChIPS is the only one that focuses solely on pediatric injury prevention.

 The CChIPS method applies the science of biomechanical epidemiology to the analysis of pediatric injury prevention data.
 A unique and comprehensive approach, biomechanical epidemiology integrates the principles of engineering, behavioral science, and epidemiology into study designs.